Springfield Ohio Off-Grid in the USA

 At first I was against the idea.

-I stood and witnessed the tiny things running back and forth to the chicken food, and thought of the feces they must leave around that could get my chikins sick.
+I stood and witnessed the tiny things running back and forth to the chicken food, and thought of the feces they must leave behind.

-Considering the larger danger, that the rodents would get my birds sick, it was not long before the mice or moles (or whatever those tiny things were), had
+Considering the larger danger, that the rodents could get my birds sick, it was not long before the mice or moles (or whatever those tiny things were), had to go!

 It was decided to kill them.